Keeping Calm During COVID-19 - A Guide for Breastfeeding Mums

 There is no doubt the impact of the coronavirus is a difficult time – with some breastfeeding mums and babies worried how they may be affected.

-It’s why I wanted to share my story – my own challenges – and some practical information and breastfeeding tips to help other breastfeeding mums and their families stay healthy, well and embrace ways to stay positive and calm during the coronavirus pandemic.
+It’s why we're sharing some practical information and breastfeeding tips to help breastfeeding mums and their families stay healthy, well and embrace ways to stay positive and calm during the coronavirus pandemic.
 Now is no better time than ever to prioritise yourself first.

 Why breastfeeding is so important for mums and babies - especially during a stressful time, to support your physical and mental wellbeing